This post may contain affiliate links.

 What Is AnimalBiome?

-AnimalBiome is a company that tests the gut biome of our pets, through a stool sample that we send to them to let us know the state (healthy or unbalanced) of their gut microbiome.
+AnimalBiome (aka DoggyBiome) is a company that tests the gut biome of our pets through a stool sample that we send to them to let us know the state of the gut microbiome (healthy or unbalanced).

-I placed an order (and paid for) my kits.
-They arrived with clear instructions on how to collect a stool sample.
-They even provide gloves and other tools so that we don’t have to handle the poop with our bare hands.
-I took the dogs outside and walked around with them, collected their poop with poop bags and then set everything up outside to collect stool samples.
+I ordered the kits (nope, I didn't receive anything for free), and they arrived promptly with clear instructions on collecting a stool sample.
+AnimalBiome even provides gloves and other tools so that we don’t have to handle the poop with our bare hands.
+I took the dogs outside, walked around with them, collected their poop with poop bags, and set everything up outside to collect stool samples.

 Johan was completely grossed out.
 I told him that at least I wasn’t doing it at the kitchen counter.
 Although I pretended that this was my plan just to get the reaction.
 Priceless.

-Another step in the process is to set up an account for each of the dogs being tested.
-A few weeks later, I received an email that the results were available and I can log onto their account to review a summary and print a full report.
+Another step in the process is setting up an account for each tested dog.
+A few weeks later, I received an email that the results were available, and I could log onto their account to review a summary and print a full report.

 Why I Care About My Dogs’ Gut Microbiome